1915venu/rrc_reconf-analysis/mobileinsight_log_analysis.md

 ---

 ## 5. Parsing .mi2log to CSV (Feature Extraction)

-We take the parsed packets and flatten them into a single chronological CSV using the script you developed earlier.
+Took the parsed packets and flatten them into a single chronological CSV using the script you developed earlier.
 This extracts only the necessary features for ML (RRC message types, MAC grants, buffer status).

 **Command:**
 ```bash